 Preparing an inventory and schedule of Condition of the property, explaining how appliances function and taking meter readings for utilities and services

-If the Landlord declines to proceed, despite satisfactory references, the administration fee would be refunded.
+If the Landlord declines to proceed, despite satisfactory references, the holding fee would be refunded.
 If the tenancy does not go ahead due to default by the prospective tenant, the 'credit check' references are unsatisfactory, or it becomes apparent that facts given to us in this application prove to be untruthful, we regret that fees will not be returned to you.

 During your Tenancy (manged properties only)